– Activities to avoid and change,

 Use the arms of the chair to help push yourself out of the chair and keep your head back.
 As your head drops forward, you will find that your back feels more fragile and painful.

 Avoid sitting with your knees above your hips.
 Having your knees flexed at more than 90 degrees will make it harder to get up.
-Look at the post below to set up a seating arrangement that works best or you.
+Sitting low also curves your low back so that the braid of muscles that support the curve of your spine (multifidi) weaken.
+This position makes it harder and more painful to get up.
+Look at the post below to set up a seating arrangement that works best for you.

-Move.
-Many therapist suggest setting a timer that gets you out of your chair every 20 minutes or so.
+Many therapists suggest setting a timer that gets you out of your chair every 20 minutes or so.
 This really helps your neck and low back from getting “stove up.”

 For Temporary Relief: